guide

 Energy bills explained: understanding your gas and electricity bill

-We do our best to make your gas and electricity bills as easy to understand as possible.
-It’s part of our mission to make energy simpler, fairer, and more transparent.
-But to comply with the law, we have to include lots of other info.
-This means your bill runs to several pages, making it hard to find the particular facts and figures you want.
+Useful to know: we want to make your gas and electricity bills as easy to understand as possible.
+But to comply with the law, we have to include lots of information.
+This can mean your bill runs to several pages.

 Energy bill breakdown: the basics